pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

     top1, top5 = evaluate(loaded_quantized_model, criterion, data_loader_test)
     print("[after serialization/deserialization] Evaluation accuracy on test dataset: %2.2f, %2.2f"%(top1.avg, top5.avg))

-If you want to get better accuracy or performance,  try configure `quantizer` in different ways.
+If you want to get better accuracy or performance,  try configuring ``quantizer`` in different ways.

 9. Debugging Quantized Model
 ----------------------------
-We have Numeric Suite that can help with debugging in eager mode and fx graph mode, the new version of Numeric Suite working with PyTorch 2.0 Export models is still in development.
+We have `Numeric Suite <https://pytorch.org/docs/stable/quantization-accuracy-debugging.html#numerical-debugging-tooling-prototype>`_ that can help with debugging in eager mode and FX graph mode.
+The new version of Numeric Suite working with PyTorch 2.0 Export models is still in development.

 10. Comparison with Baseline Float Model and Eager Mode Quantization
 --------------------------------------------------------------------